josephWoodland/beer.com/README.md

 The SVG item I created and exported in xd for the logo is not able to change the colour.
 Not sure what the issue is.

 Search input in the nav-bar.
 This caused me a few issues.
 Much more then I expected.
-Mianly around aligning the items within the nav-ber flex box.
+Mianly around aligning the items within the nav-bar flex box.

 One thing that slowed me up a little was being able to target the indevidual elements.